kumiori/disclinations/README.md

-# disclinations
+# Disclinations
 Plates with...

+.

+.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.

 ### Prerequisites

-The course will assume basic knowledge of the theory of infinitesimal elasticity and finite element methods.
+The project assumes basic knowledge of the theory of infinitesimal elasticity and finite element methods.

 Basic knowledge of Python will be assumed, see https://github.com/jakevdp/WhirlwindTourOfPython